cliffano/bob/README.md

 Config
 ------

+Bob reads package.json file.
+NOTE:
-Bob reads package.json file, please note that each property under "bob" is *optional*.
+* each property under "bob" is *optional*
+* bob property value with ${name} or ${version} will be populated with name and version values accordingly

     {
         "name": "myproject",